wenzhan510/laravel-auth-user/readme.md

 ## Introduction

 Cache user to improve performance is not a new idea.
-However, when I dig for tutorial for Laravel auth, it is rare to find one.
-One of the most helpful tutorial is by Pauland (https://paulund.co.uk/laravel-cache-authuser), which is very helpful but missed a key part: it did not include fetching cached model from token, which is the most common scenario.
+However, when I dig for tutorials for Laravel Auth, it is rare to find.
+One of the most helpful one is posted by Paulund (https://paulund.co.uk/laravel-cache-authuser), which confirmed us with the cache Auth::user() direction.
+Sadly, when trying to apply it to our project, it initially did not work.
+Later we discovered that this might be because it did not include fetching cached model from token, which is the most common scenario.

 This step to step tutorial is an extension based on Pauland's inspring one, using a freshly installed Laravel 5.7 project as example.
-Personally, I believe it can be applied to later version Laravel as well.

-We've used it in our production environment and it worked pretty good.
+We've used it in our production environment and it worked.

 ## Main Tutorial
 ### Step-1-Install-an-empty-Laravel-5-7